 6 Weeks Before Your Move

 Contact your insurance agent about coverage for moving.
-You can also ask your agent if they will be able to transfer your home and auto policies to your new location.
+You can also ask your agent if they can transfer your home and auto policies to your new location.

 Familiarize yourself with your future community

 Get familiar with your new community.
-Request information on schools, community websites, utilities information, parks and recreation, employment information from the local Chamber of Commerce.
+Request information on schools, community websites, utility information, parks and recreation, employment information from the local Chamber of Commerce.

 Now is the best time to make your travel arrangements (hotel, flights, car rental, etc.).
 Try to keep your travel plans flexible to accommodate any last-minute changes or delays.

 If you live in an apartment or condo complex, contact your property or building manager and inquire about scheduling your move date and time.
 Some apartment complexes may have date and/or time restrictions on when moving can be done.
 Remember to ask about your security deposit refund.